cayubweeums-repos/Simple-NIDS/README.md

 Currently, the NIDS can only sniff on an ethernet interface.
 Future updates may result in wireless coverage.

 ## Future work
+- Make the parsing of datasets, packets more generic and not proprietary
 - Make documentation inside the code all encompassing and this file more useful for anyone wanting to do similar work
 - Expand signature-based rule checks for inbound and outbound traffic
 - Allow the user to specify various aspects of the IDS.
 Interface to be used, rule set to be used (aggressive or relaxed)